 These cards may be played to the table as soon as they are acquired, or at any time during your own turn.
-The same is true for Super Munchkin and Half-Breed, but you must already have a Class to play Super Munchkin or a Race to play Half-Breed.
+Super Munchkin and Double/Triple Agent may be played similarly, but you must have a Class to play Super Munchkin or a Loyalty to play Double/Triple Agent.
+You cannot be a Double-Double or Double-Triple Agent.